 The overall performance in the time range is ca. 12.9% and clear over the every-day-trading performance of -29.13%.

-The trading performance changed noticeable over the time with a clear negative peak in the first quarter of 2016, but recovers later.
+The trading performance changed noticeable over the time with a clear negative peak in the first quarter of 2016 but recovers later.

 The sliding correlation plot gives an explanation for the observation above.
 Starting at the middle of 2015 the correlation decreases and went even negative, causing substantial trading losses.
 During 2016 the correlation recovered and went clearly positive, driving the trading performance positive again but seems to decrease again in 2017.